dayxp/Twitch-Inventory-Auto-Claim-Javascript/README.md

 # userscript for Tampermonkey / Greasemonkey

-javascript 'itch to t for auto inventory'<br />
+javascript 'itch to tw for auto inventory'<br />
 new name cause of Twitch site detection 'auto' 'claim' 'twitch' or something like that<br />
 <br />
 description:<br />